open-mmlab/mmdetection/docs/tutorials/customize_dataset.md

-# Tutorial 2: Adding New Dataset
+# Tutorial 2: Customize Datasets

-## Customize datasets by reorganizing data
+## Support new data format

+To support a new data format, you can either convert them to existing formats (COCO format or PASCAL format) or directly convert them to the middle format.
+You could also choose to convert them offline (before training by a script) or online (implement a new dataset and do the conversion at training).
+In MMDetection, we recommand to convert the data into COCO formats and do the conversion offline, thus you only need to modify the config's data annotation pathes and classes after the conversion to your data.

-### Reorganize dataset to existing format
+### Reorganize new data formats to existing format

 The simplest way is to convert your dataset to existing dataset formats (COCO or PASCAL VOC).